 Tanya Alice Stephen v.
 Manager, Perumal Smaraka Nidhi, 2025:KER:97401

-1. Under Ext, P3, the Land Tribunal “restricted the purchase certificate to an extent of 12 acres and has rejected the claim regarding the balance extent out of 94.54 acres.
+• Under Ext.
+P3, the Land Tribunal “restricted the purchase certificate to an extent of 12 acres and has rejected the claim regarding the balance extent out of 94.54 acres”.

-1. It is stated in the affidavit that “the attempt to obtain purchase certificate is an attempt to defeat the KLR Act and to alienate the land vested in the Government and not to pay rent under Section 72E.
+• It is stated in the affidavit that “the attempt to obtain purchase certificate is an attempt to defeat the KLR Act and to alienate the land vested in the Government and not to pay rent under Section 72E”.

-1. The High Court observed “no such contention is available to the respondents in view of the categoric finding of this court that the lessees under …….Pillai are entitled to fixity of tenure”; and that “there is no explanation as to why the finding of this court affirmed by the Supreme Court have not been followed…..”.
+• The High Court observed “no such contention is available to the respondents in view of the categoric finding of this court that the lessees … …. are entitled to fixity of tenure”; and that “there is no explanation as to why the finding of this Court affirmed by the Supreme Court have not been followed…..”.

-The High Court failed to advert to the following vital aspects:
+The High Court erroneously interlinked two independent rights—fixity of tenure and the right to obtain a purchase certificate.
+It failed to advert to the following vital aspects:

 The Line of Reasoning Put Forward in the above decisions is Inappropriate.

-The interpretative approach adopted by the Bench (“an absolute right is vested with him to seek assignment subject to the payment of purchase price in contemplation of Section 72D”) appears to be inappropriate; because–
+The interpretative approach adopted by the High Court (an absolute right vests in the tenants to seek assignment—upon payment of the purchase price in contemplation of Section 72D—in respect of the entire land over which tenants have fixity of tenure) appears to be legally untenable.

-Plantation holdings typically extend to hundreds or thousands of acres, of which the assignable extent within the ceiling may be a negligible fraction (7.5 or 15 acres).
-The statutory right of assignment, therefore, cannot be extended to the vast excess land.
+It goes without saying that the plantation holdings typically extend to hundreds or thousands of acres, of which the assignable extent within the ceiling may be a negligible fraction (7.5 or 15 acres).

 The High Court failed to consider the Earlier Decisions